jenic/putils/README.md

 * dyn-mpd

-	This program is a deviation of the dynamic playlist for MPD written by Tue Abrahamsen
-	<tue.abrahamsen@gmail.com>, et al. It was created
-	because its author was frustrated with Audio::MPD's refusal to compile correctly on his crappy outdated system.
-Additionally, this version has different
+	This program is a deviation of the dynamic playlist for MPD written by Tue Abrahamsen, et al. It was created because its author was frustrated with Audio::MPD's refusal to compile correctly on his crappy outdated system.
+Additionally, this version
-	design priorities, focusing on random playlist
-	generation and foregoing the scoring system.
+	has different design priorities, focusing on random playlist generation and foregoing the scoring
+	system.

 	Note that this version does _not_ manage the playlist.
 Without consume mode enabled in MPD this